jahed/windows/docs/source/terminal/shells.md

 ## Bash on Ubuntu on Windows

-One of the latest offerings that came with Windows 10 since the [Linux Subsystem](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).
+One of the latest offerings that came with Windows 10 is the [Linux Subsystem](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).
 This is essentially a layer on top of Windows that provides a complete Ubuntu environment.

 However, the Linux Subsystem is still in Beta and so I suggest avoiding it as much as possible.
 Updates are rarely released outside of their Windows Beta Participants and there are a lot of missing features.
 The biggest one at the point of writing this is the lack of being able to list network interfaces which a lot of web-related libraries require.